FomkaV/erics_nano_syntax_highlighting/README.md

 ![Imgur](http://i.imgur.com/Noc4WZj.png)

+Installation instructions.

+Put all of these (someextension.nanorc) files under your ~/.nano/syntax directory.

-Put this in the ~/.nanorc
+Then Put this in the ~/.nanorc

     include ~/.nano/syntax/css.nanorc
     include ~/.nano/syntax/html.nanorc
     include ~/.nano/syntax/php.nanorc

+Need an example image for the css one too.